Postgraduate Research Students

 - requires attendance for at least 24 weeks per year; and

 - involves at least 21 hours of study, classes or work experience per week during term time

 Where your course meets the above criteria, you can request a Council Tax exemption letter from SSiD.

 For more information, please visit the page below.

 For guidance on extending your Council Tax exemption letter after you have submitted your thesis, see Post-Submission.

-Where your study end date has been extended and you require an updated UCard, please visit SSiD.
+Where your study end date has been extended and you require an updated UCard, please visit IT Services.